cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Success is not what you do when you are on top.
-Success is how high you bounce when you hit the bottom.&quot;</em> <br>
+<em>&quot;Even when you think you have your life all mapped out, things happen that shape your destiny in ways you might never have imagined.&quot;</em> <br>
-— Sonia Ricotti
+— Deepak Chopra

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>